-We used the gene markers Cx3cr1, P2ry12 and Tmem119 to identify microglia (Figures 1A and 1B).
-Three microglial clusters were identified from the cortex (Figure 1A), and two microglial clusters from the spinal cord (Figure 1B).
+We used the gene markers Cx3cr1, P2ry12, and Tmem119 to identify microglia (Figures 1A and 1B).
+Three microglial clusters were identified from the cortex (Figure 1A) and two microglial clusters from the spinal cord (Figure 1B).
 These observations indicated a difference between cortical and spinal microglia.
-To visualize this difference, we performed Canonical Correlation Analysis (CCA) on pooled cortical and spinal microglia.
+To visualize this difference, we performed canonical correlation analysis on pooled cortical and spinal microglia.
 As shown in Figure 1C, cortical and spinal microglia only partially overlapped, showing differences in the transcriptomic expression of the two microglial populations.

 To gain more insights into the biological basis of the differences between cortical and spinal microglia, we sought to determine the microglial subtypes of individual clusters based on their differentially expressed genes.
-We found that two major clusters in the cortical microglia (clusters 0 and 2 in Figure 1A) showed high expression of homeostatic genes (e.g., Cx3cr1, Tmem119, P2ry12, and Csf1r)(Masuda et al., 2019), and thus named them as homeostatic microglia (HOM-M) (Figures 1A and S2A).
+We found that two major clusters in the cortical microglia (clusters 0 and 2 in Figure 1A) showed high expression of homeostatic genes (e.g., Cx3cr1, Tmem119, P2ry12, and Cs11r) (Masuda et al., 2019) and thus named them as homeostatic microglia (HOM-M) (Figures 1A and S2A).
 The HOM-M subtype constituted 96% of cortical microglia.
 As shown by the clusters on the t-SNE plot (Figure 1A) and gene expression heatmap (Figure 1D), the cortical HOM-M consisted of two computationally polarized groups, HOM-M1 and HOM-M2.
-HOM-M2 has slightly lower expression of genes coding ribosomal proteins (e.g. Rps11, Rps21, Rpl26) and Rgs10, the gene coding a member of regulator of G protein signaling family(Hunt et al., 1996) (Figures 2A and S3).
-HOM-M (HOM-M1 and HOM-M2) microglia were enriched with the expression of genes in various molecular pathways that are implicated in maintaining homeostatic functions such as P2ry12, consistent with a role of HOM-M microglia in damage-sensing(Haynes et al., 2006).
+HOM-M2 has slightly lower expression of genes coding ribosomal proteins (e.g. Rps11, Rps21, Rpl26) and Rgs10, the gene coding a member of regulator of G-protein signaling family (Hunt et al., 1996) (Figures 2A and S3).
+HOM-M (HOM-M1 and HOM-M2) were enriched with the expression of genes in various molecular pathways that are implicated in maintaining homeostatic functions such as P2ry12, consistent with a role of HOM-M in damage sensing (Haynes et al., 2006).
 We also found HOM-M in the spinal microglia, corresponding to cluster 0 on the spinal t-SNE plot (Figure 1B).
-The spinal HOM-M constituted 55% of the microglial population.
-In contrast to the polarization of cortical HOM-M into two groups (HOM-M1 and HOM-M2), the spinal HOM-M microglia were not further polarized within the subtype into different clusters (Figures 1B and 1D).
+The spinal iScience